-– There is no doubt that intelligent solutions enables us to exploit new technologies for the way forward.
-It displays the test results very clearly.
-I hope, therefore, that next year's budget can find money, primarily for buying more waste containers.
-Although it is an investment of half a million crowns, the experiment shows that there is a short payback period of about four years when resources are saved says Jakob Wanted.
+"There is no doubt that intelligent solutions allow us to use new technologies for the way forward.
+It shows the test results very clearly.
+I therefore hope that next year's budget can find money, primarily to buy more waste containers.
+Although it is an investment of half a million kronor, the experiment shows that there is a short repayment period of about four years when resources are saved says Jakob Ville.

 The waste is compressed in Kolding

 Waste capacity has been increased in the test period from just under 3,200 liters to over 7,000 liters.
 The bins compress waste and contain sensors that send messages to operating personnel when they need to be emptied.
 If the money is in next year's budget, the smart bins should be designed to fit into the new design manual.